tanishqvyas/keywordio-machine-test-01/README.md

 3. [Legend Positioning](https://www.chartjs.org/docs/latest/configuration/legend.html)

-# Screenshots of the Application
+# Screenshots of the Application'

+This section contains some screenshots from the application for consideration.
+Please note that the screenshots are in no particular order of workflow.

 ## Dashboard Page